cherenkov-plenoscope/corsika_primary/README.rst

 Test
 ====
+The main goal of the tests is to make sure that the CORSIKA primary mod creates the same (bit equall) output as the vanilla CORSIKA when it is called with the corresponing steering card.
-The installer installs both the vanilla and the modified CORSIKA to allow testing for equality of both versions.
+The ``install.py`` always builds both the vanilla and the modified CORSIKA to allow testing for equality of both versions.
-The tests need the explicit paths to the corsika executables, and the merlict-eventio-converter.
+The tests need the explicit paths to the CORSIKA executables, and the ``merlict-eventio-converter``.

 .. code-block:: bash